Harikatha

-Harikatha is a composite art form composed of storytelling, poetry, music, drama, dance, and philosophy most prevalent in Andhra Pradesh, Telangana, Maharashtra, Karnataka and ancient Tamil Nadu.
+Harikatha is a composite art form composed of storytelling, poetry, music, drama, dance, and philosophy most prevalent in Andhra Pradesh, Telangana, Maharashtra, Karnataka, Kerala and ancient Tamil Nadu.
 Any Hindu religious theme may be the subject for the Harikatha.
 At its peak Harikatha was a popular medium of entertainment, which helped transmit cultural, educational and religious values to the masses.
 The main aim of Harikatha is to imbue truth and righteousness in the minds of people and sow the seeds of devotion in them.
 Another of the aims is to educate them about knowledge of Ātman (the self) through stories and show them the path of liberation.

-In Hindu history
+Hindu mythology

 In Hindu mythology, the first Harikatha singer was sage Narada who sang for Vishnu, other prominent singers were Lava and Kusha twin sons of Rama, who sang the Ramayana in his court at Ayodhya.

 History

 This is an ancient form that took current form during the Bhakti movement in around 12th century.
 Many famous Haridasa are Purandaradasa, Kanakadasa.

 The Telugu form of Harikatha originated in Coastal Andhra during the 19th century.
 Harikatha Kalakshepam is most prevalent in Andhra even now along with Burra katha.
 Haridasus going round villages singing devotional songs is an age-old tradition during Dhanurmaasam preceding Sankranti festival.
 Ajjada Adibhatla Narayana Dasu was the originator of the Telugu Harikatha tradition, and with his Kavyas and Prabandhas has made it a special art form.